Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/06-testing.md

 - HSRP provided seamless gateway redundancy
 - The virtual IP remained consistent during failover
 - Network resilience was maintained without manual intervention
-- One thing to note that during failover, the original active device entered an INIT state and displayed unknown HSRP roles due to loss of peer communication.
+- During failover, the original active device entered an INIT state and displayed unknown HSRP roles due to loss of peer communication.
 Despite this, the standby device successfully assumed the active role and the virtual IP remained reachable.

 This confirms correct implementation of redundancy at the core layer.